-Prisoner B, who Reprieve has established is Yunus Rahmatullah, has been held beyond the rule of law for over six years in Bagram Airforce Base.
-He is said to be in a very grave mental and physical condition.
+Prisoner B, whom Reprieve has established is Yunus Rahmatullah, was held beyond the rule of law for over ten years in Bagram Airfield, Afghanistan.

-In February 2009, after years of government denials that the UK had been involved in any rendition operations, then-Secretary of State for Defence John Hutton announced to Parliament that UK forces had captured two men in Iraq in February 2004, and handed them to US forces.
-In subsequent statements to Parliament, the government revealed that in March 2004, British officials had become aware of the US intention to transfer the men from Iraq to Afghanistan.
+In February 2009, after years of government denials that the UK had been involved in any rendition operations, then-Secretary of State for Defence John Hutton announced to Parliament that UK forces had captured two men in Iraq in February 2004 and handed them to US forces.
+These men were known only as Prisoner A and Prisoner B. In subsequent statements to Parliament, the government revealed that in March 2004, British officials had become aware of the US intention to transfer the men from Iraq to Afghanistan.

-Reprieve has led a complicated and expensive search for the identity of these men, which covered three continents over ten months.
-One of the men has been identified as Amanatullah Ali and the other as Yunus Rahmatullah.
+Reprieve led a complicated and expensive search for the identity of these men, covering three continents over ten months.
+Prisoner B was identified as Yunus Rahmatullah, Prisoner A as Amanatullah Ali.

 Yunus’s mother Fatima Rahmatullah issued the following statement on April 15, 2010:

 “Yunus is the youngest and closest son to my heart.
 I lost my other son, his only brother, in a tragic accident.
 Now, Yunus is my only hope in life.
 I see him in my dreams; I pray daily that I will see him in my waking hours again.

 “Our family was shocked when we learned that the British government might have been behind Yunus’ disappearance.
 I am told the British government has refused even to confirm that Yunus was the person they seized six years ago.
 As a mother, this is a position that I struggle to understand."